mrlem/kotlin-native-gnome/README.md

   - methods throwing errors are not handled
   - only generates GTK elements for now (but the parser has been tested with other GIR files)
 * packaging:
-  - not yet expososed on [JitPack](https://jitpack.io), so not easy to integrate
+  - not yet exposed on [JitPack](https://jitpack.io), so not easy to integrate
 * platform support:
   - Ubuntu 20.04 .. ok
   - MacOSX .. ko (untested)